jolpica/jolpica-f1/docs/endpoints/constructors.md

 ### grid

-**Filters for only constructors which had a driver racing for them start a race in a specific grid position**
+Filters for only constructors which had a driver racing for them start a race in a specific grid position.

 `/grid/{gridPosition}/` -> ex: `/ergast/f1/grid/1/constructors/`